 This year, the Regional Innovation Award committee is specifically encouraging applications from regional initiatives that are building a better equipped workforce—preparing the region to excel in a globally competitive economy through education attainment and workforce development initiatives.

-- Thrive 2055, submitted by Chattanooga Area Chamber of Commerce
+CAREEROCKIT - submitted by the Greater Omaha Chamber of Commerce (NE)

-- The Chamber Health Competitiveness Initiative, submitted by Nashville Area Chamber of Commerce
+Middle Tennessee Reconnect Community - submitted by the Nashville Area Chamber of Commerce (TN)